AFA Alaska

 Master Executive Council (MEC)

-The Master Executive Council (MEC) is currently in the process of scheduling interviews for prospective Negotiating Committee candidates who submitted expression of interest forms prior to the March 3 deadline.
-In order to provide an additional opportunity, the MEC has decided to re-open the expression of interest process for Negotiating Committee Members.
+It is important to the MEC that the candidate pool is representative of the entire Flight Attendant group.
+As such, the MEC has re-opened the expression of interest process for Negotiating Committee Members.
 Additional interviews will be conducted at the April Regular MEC Meeting.
-The MEC is specifically seeking candidates with 25 years or more of Flight Attendant seniority and/or those with previous negotiating experience.
+The MEC is specifically seeking additional candidates with 25 years or more of Flight Attendant seniority and/or those with previous negotiating experience.
 Other candidates will be considered on a case-by-case basis.

 Our current Joint Collective Bargaining Agreement (JCBA) becomes amendable on December 17, 2021 but also contains an early opener clause for the negotiating process to begin as early as December 2020.
 In anticipation of early openers, the Master Executive Council (MEC) will be conducting interviews for the Negotiating Committee during the April Regular MEC Meeting, to be held April 7 and 8, 2020.
 All three Negotiating Committee positions are up for interview and consideration.
 Per the AFA Constitution & Bylaws, the MEC President is the chairperson of the Negotiating Committee and rounds out the Committee as the fourth member.